ramonn76/HardCloud/index.md

 {% endhighlight %}

+### Using HardCloud to synthesize C and offload the resulting module

 Instead of using the *module* clause, to specify a pre-designed hardware module, a programmer can  use the HardCloud *synthesize* clause to generate a new bitstream starting from C code.
 For example, by using the synthesize clause in the following annotated code,  a C code  matrix multiplication  can be converted to OpenCL, followed to Verilog and finally synthesized as a hardware bitstream using the  Intel FPGA SDK for OpenCL.
 HardCloud takes the resulting bitstream, automatically  configures the HARP2 FPGA and finally runs the application.